-All trustees, local governors and members will have an enhanced DBS check without barred list information.
+All trustees, members of the Local School Board, Trust Leaders with responsibility for Governance and members will have an enhanced DBS check without barred list information.

 They will have an enhanced DBS check with barred list information if working in regulated activity.